Ford Fusion Hybrid: Second generation

+The nickel-metal hydride batteries used in the hybrid first generation were replaced with lithium-ion batteries.
+The 2013 model year Fusion Hybrid is more fuel efficient than its predecessor, with a US Environmental Protection Agency (EPA) rating of 42 mpgus combined, 44 mpgus in city and 41 mpgus in highway driving.

 The second generation hybrid has a powertrain with a 2.0-liter Atkinson-cycle inline-four – downsized from the 2.5-liter unit used in the first generation Fusion Hybrid.
 Total output is estimated at 185 hp and 130 ftlb, running to the front wheels via an electronically controlled continuously variable transmission.
-The lithium-ion battery pack saves weight and generates more power than previous NiMH batteries, and allows the second generation Fusion Hybrid to raise its maximum speed under electric-only power from 47 to 62 mph.
+The lithium-ion battery pack saves weight and generates more power than the previous NiMH batteries, and raised its maximum speed under electric-only power from 47 to 62 mph.

 The 2013 Fusion Hybrid includes driver assistance and technologies based on sensors, cameras and radar that enable the car to see and respond.
 Fusion can help drivers maintain proper lane position (Lane Keeping System); adjust vehicle speed to changing traffic conditions through adaptive cruise control; active park assist to help identify suitable parking spaces and help park; and Blind Spot Information System (BLIS) with cross-traffic alert, which consists of sensors in both rear quarter-panels that are able to detect traffic in a driver's blind spot, providing both audible and visual warnings if traffic unseen by the driver is detected.
 BLIS technology enables cross-traffic alert, even aiding drivers backing out of parking space where visibility is obstructed.

 Lincoln MKZ Hybrid

-During the 2012 North American International Auto Show Ford also unveiled the Lincoln MKZ concept model.
-Ford offers a hybrid option of the redesigned 2013 Lincoln MKZ, and like the previous MKZ generation, the MKZ Hybrid is available for the same price as the non-hybrid model.
+During the 2012 North American International Auto Show, Ford also unveiled the Lincoln MKZ concept model.
+Ford offered a hybrid option of the redesigned 2013 Lincoln MKZ, and like the previous MKZ generation, the MKZ Hybrid is available for the same price as the non-hybrid model.

 The EPA rated initially the 2013 MKZ Hybrid at 45 mpgus with the same rating for combined/city/highway cycles.
 After the ratings of six Ford models were downgraded in June 2014, the MKZ was the model with the largest fuel economy reduction, 7 mpg-US in city/highway combined.
 The revised EPA ratings of 2013/14 MKZ Hybrid are 38 mpgus combined, 38 mpgus in city and 37 mpgus in highway driving.
 Despite sharing the same powertrain, the 2013/14 MKZ Hybrid is rated 4 mpg-US combined less than its sibling the second generation Ford Fusion Hybrid, and 6 mpg-US less in city driving.